neuvector/docs/user/pages/04.navigation/02.multicluster/docs.md

 There MUST be network connectivity between the controllers in each cluster on the required ports.
 The controller is exposed external to its cluster by either a master or remote service, as can be seen in the sample NeuVector deployment yaml file.

-Note: The ability to manage multiple clusters is controlled by the license key you installed in your NeuVector cluster.
-A separate fee may be required in order to manage remote clusters from the Master Cluster.
-Please contact support@neuvector.com if your license does not allow multiple clusters.
-All clusters must be running version 3.0 or higher.

 ### Configuring the Master and Remote Clusters